-For the first phase of the project around 240 seedlings were cultivated by Brian Tairea at the Ministry of Agriculture - a mixture of cucumber, watermelon and bok choy seedlings - and were given to growers to kick start their home gardens.
+of Agriculture - a mixture of cucumber, watermelon and bok choy seedlings - and were given to growers to kick start their home gardens.
 For the next phase that is set to roll out in late March, a new variety of seedlings will be delivered to each community leader who will then share them out to families involved in the project depending on what seedlings would best benefit that family.
 The third phase of the project will begin sometime in May.

 The project has received positive feedback from the growers and, through word of mouth alone, the project now has 3 families on its waiting list and more expressing interest.
 Eitiare Vano from the Ministry of Education says the goal is to have up to 50-80 homes growing their own food by the end of June.
-Eitiare who is the Te Kakaia Co-Ordinator says the project not only helps families become more self-sufficient in providing for themselves but also helps ensure children are being fed nutritious food to help their learning.
+Vano who is the Te Kakaia Co-Ordinator says the project not only helps families become more selfsufficient in providing for themselves but also helps ensure children are being fed nutritious food to help their learning.
 "It's also part of their learning, helping their mamas and mums grow their veggies.
 It's a lot of learning for the child as well."

-Eitiare and Brian regularly visit the growers to check on their progress and advise them on how best to cultivate their gardens and answer any questions.
-Karen Tairea from the Ministry of Health will provide health support to each family by running the food demonstrations and supplying recipes to be use their produce.
-Eitiare will also be providing educational support in the way of classes with topics such as 'grow me well', 'feed me well' and 'Healthy food for healthy brain.'
+Vano and Tairea regularly visit the growers to check on their progress and advise them on how best to cultivate their gardens and answer any questions.
+Karen Tairea from the Ministry of Health will provide health support to each family by running food demonstration classes and supplying recipes.

+Vano will also be providing educational support in the way of classes with topics such as 'grow me well', 'feed me well' and 'healthy food for a healthy brain.'

-Any families interested in joining the program can register their interest by calling Eitiare on 29357 or Karen at the Ministry of Health or Brian at the Ministry of Agriculture.
+Any families interested in joining the program can register their interest by calling Vano on 29357 or Karen at the Ministry of Health or Brian at the Ministry of Agriculture.